scala/improvement-proposals/content/dedented-string-literals.md

 Dedented strings automatically strip:

 - The first newline after the opening `'''`
-- The final newline before the closing `'''`
+- The final newline and any whitespace before the closing `'''`
 - Any indentation up to the position of the closing `'''`

 The opening `'''` MUST be followed immediately by a newline, and the trailing `'''` MUST be preceded by a newline followed by whitespace characters.
+Lines within the dedented string MUST be either empty, or have indentation equal-to-or-greater-than the closing delimiter.

 If a user explicitly wants indentation to be present in the string, they can simply adjust the contents accordingly: